-What do you need to do?
+What should you do?

-Determining whether your organisation is a “Financial Institution” under these rules is the first and most crucial step.
+Determining whether your organisation is a financial institution under these rules is the first and most crucial step.

-An annual CRS report must be filed with the IRD by Hong Kong Financial Institutions by 31 May following the calendar year in question.
-The report must include details of any reportable accounts or beneficial owners, including the value of the account or equity interest and where the account holder is `resident for tax purposes.
+An annual CRS report must be filed with the IRD by Hong Kong financial institutions by 31 May following the calendar year in question.
+The report must include details of any reportable accounts or beneficial owners, including the value of the account or equity interest and where the account holder is resident for tax purposes.
 This information is then exchanged by the IRD with the relevant jurisdictions.